miguelammatos/Kollaps/README.md

 1. Create a docker swarm network (only overlay and macvlan have been tested) (check cluster-deployments/ansible/network for a playbook for configuring a swarm macvlan network on a cluster)

-2. Write a topology file or use one from the  folder.
+2. Write a topology file or use one from the https://github.com/joaoneves792/NEED_Evaluation repository.
 (The network attribute of all the links must correspond to an existing docker swarm network configuration.)
 (All the links must use the same network, this is due to a current limitation of TCAL)

 ## Building the images